schwamster/performance-log-middleware/README.md

         Configure(){
             ...

-            app.UseHealthcheckEndpoint(new HealthCheckOptions() { Message = "Its alive!" });
+            app.UsePerformanceLog(new PerformanceLogOptions());

             ...
         }

-Thats it now you can start your Api and navigate to http://localhost:<randomport>/healthcheck
+Thats it now you application logs all request durations to your configured logger.

-You should now see the message "Its alive" displayed in the browser.

 ### Options

-HealthCheckOptions

-* Message: Message to display on when the healthcheck enpoint is called.
-Default: "it is alive"
-* Path: Path of the Endpoint (needs to start with "/").
-Default: /healthcheck
+PerformanceLogOptions

+none yet

 ## Build and Publish
 The package is build in docker so you will need to install docker to build and publish the package.
 (Of course you could just build it on the machine you are running on and publish it from there.
-I prefer to build and publish from docker images to have a reliable environment, plus make it easier to build this on circleci).
+I prefer to build and publish from docker images to have a reliable environment, plus makes it easier to build this on circleci).

 ### build